mattjj/todo-bash/README.md

 Two tiny programs, `todo` and `todone`.
 I like to alias them to `t` and `d`.

+One bonus program, `todos_completed`, to see how much you've accomplished!

 # Usage #

 Here's an example usage with the aliases: